 - Similar fit to original Escalante, but at a higher price point

-feedback.
-The new-sew upper helps keep the shoe snug without rubbing in uncomfortable places.
+The no-seam mesh upper helps keep the shoe snug without rubbing in uncomfortable places.
 The Fresh Foam midsole gives additional cushioning while maintaining a neutral running position.

 The mesh upper is supremely breathable, and a blown rubber outsole helps grip the road with “flex grooves” for traction.
 There’s also the Ortholite Premium insole, which helps give a bit of arch support and adds to the level of cushioning.

-Though the 1080v8s are the most recent of New Balance’s Fresh Foam offerings, they do run a bit heavier than their predecessors.
-That said, with the amount of padding they pack in, it’s a decent tradeoff for the comfort level.
+Though the 1080v10 is the most recent of New Balance’s Fresh Foam offerings, it does run a bit heavier than its predecessors.
+That said, with the amount of padding it packs in, it’s a decent tradeoff for the comfort level.